wyeworks/elixir_console/README.md

 Moreover, the mentioned whitelist does exclude the metaprogramming functionality of Elixir.
 The functions [`Kernel.apply/2`](https://hexdocs.pm/elixir/Kernel.html#apply/2) and [`Kernel.apply/3`](https://hexdocs.pm/elixir/Kernel.html#apply/3) are also out of the whitelist to prevent the indirect invocation of not-secure functions.

 The AST of the user code is verified before its actual execution, checking if the function invocations are not dangerous.
 However, some cases are impossible to detect by only inspecting at the code.
 For this reason, a layer of runtime validations exists as well, providing an additional way to detect non-secure invocations that only happens when the user code computes the callee at runtime.
-Both approaches have some overlap, and the design of the solution is still in its early stages, so we expect to work on having a more refined solution in the future.
+Both approaches have some overlap, and the design of the solution has room for improvement, so we expect to work on having a more refined solution shortly.

 ## Processes